-• Stage-1, for the scientific document (Part II): max 10 pages, all sections included;
+- Stage-1, for the scientific document (Part II): max 10 pages, all sections included; - Stage-2, for the scientific document (Part II): max 50 pages, all sections included;

-Stage-2, for the scientific document (Part II): max 50 pages, all sections, from 1-5, included; Proposals, all Annexes and any additional documents must be written in English, in a legible font.
+Proposals, all Annexes and any additional documents must be written in English, in a legible font.
 Further guidance on the use of fonts, margins and other page formatting will be included in the preproposal and full proposal templates available on the PRIMA website.

-The work described in the proposal must correspond to the PRIMA Call for Section 2.
+The work described in the proposal must correspond to the PRIMA Call Section 1.
 The proposal has to meet all eligibility and admissibility conditions described in these guidelines.
 Proposals that do not comply with such requirements will be considered ineligible or not admissible.